 Mr. Lamprey’s skills are well recognized.
 A fellow of the American College of Trial Lawyers, Mr. Lamprey has tried criminal and civil False Claim actions.
 He is consistently listed as a SuperLawyer in California, and speaks and teaches regularly about whistleblower law and trial practice.
 To learn more about Mr. Lamprey, click here.

 Gordon Schnell has been a partner of Constantine Cannon since 1999, focusing on antitrust, fraud and whistleblower law.
 He practices before all levels of federal court and regularly represents clients on antitrust and fraud matters before the DOJ, FTC and other federal and state enforcement agencies.
 Mr. Schnell represents whistleblowers under the False Claims Act, Dodd-Frank/Wall Street Reform Act and the vast array of other whistleblower laws.

 Mr. Schnell writes and speaks extensively on antitrust and fraud issues and is routinely interviewed and quoted in major business publications across the country including the Wall Street Journal, New York Times, Forbes, CNN, Bloomberg, USA Today, Newsweek and NPR.
 Mr. Schnell graduated from Columbia University School of Law in 1991 as a Stone Scholar, and from Tufts University in 1986, summa cum laude, with a degree in electrical engineering and physics.
 Mr. Schnell is a two-time recipient of the N. Hobbs Knight Prize Scholarship in Physics, is listed in the International Who’s Who of Competition Lawyers, and has been selected repeatedly as one of New York’s “Superlawyers” by Thomson Reuters.
 To learn more about Mr. Schnell, click here.

-To learn more about our lawyers in New York, DC and London, click here.
+To learn more about our lawyers in New York, DC, San Francisco and London, click here.